Augustin007/anremithrl-s-guide-to-earendor/Timeline/7 The Sundering War.md

 And the mortals remembered the Raven Queen.

-And it was a mortal, [[Tyr]], who because of his lesser status, could slip into the nine hells and evade the alarms and defenses that guarded the Raven Queen's prison.
+And it was a mortal, Tyr, who because of his lesser status, could slip into the nine hells and evade the alarms and defenses that guarded the Raven Queen's prison.
 With deft skill, he unlocked her chains, and as they fell away, her power surged back, restoring her to the might she had wielded when she had slain the god of death.
 And he died soon thereafter, and the Raven Queen caught his soul as it fled, and in an act she could never replicate thereafter, she turned him into a god.

 And the gods, needing help, accepted the Raven Queen and Tyr as allies.